English

 English 10

-Students of English 10 will be exploring texts and authors from different parts of the world to attain unique perspectives on historical events and people’s lives.
+Students in English 10 will explore texts and authors from different parts of the world to gain unique perspectives on historical events and people’s lives.
 This class is a precursor to the kinds of texts and readings that they will encounter in American Literature and British Literature.

 British Literature and American Literature

 It’s time for some theory.
-While students near their senior year of high school, they begin encountering parts of themselves, their families, and their friends that sometimes prove difficult to understand; as they discover who they are, they come up against the challenge of stratifying themselves into a person they envision themselves to be in relation to the world around them.
-In both British Literature and American Literature, we not only focus on texts primarily from British and American authors, but we also supplement our readings with Lois Tyson’s wonderful book Critical Theory Today to learn the brief history of literary theory and how it has informed the way we read texts today in schools.
+While students are near their senior year of high school, they begin encountering parts of themselves, their families, and their friends that sometimes prove difficult to understand; as they discover who they are, they come up against the challenge of stratifying themselves into a person they envision themselves to be in relation to the world around them.
+In both British Literature and American Literature, we not only focus on texts by British and American authors, but we also supplement our readings with Lois Tyson’s wonderful book, Critical Theory Today, to learn the brief history of literary theory and how it has informed the way we read texts in schools today.